-As we mentioned before, one of the biggest problems was to conciliate the metallic or insulator nature of the phase between 30 $ \lessapprox$ T $<$ T$_{S}$, in which some experimental works suggested a metal/semi-metal behavior\cite{spindensityCa3,kikugawa2007ca3ru2o7,baumberger2006nested,lee2007pseudogap} and others an insulator phase \cite{cao1997observation,cao2003quantum,karpus2006spectroscopic}.
-In contrast, DFT works predicted a nearly half-metallic phase considering collinear calculations \cite{singh2006-CaRuO-327} and an insulator ground state considering a SOC and Coulomb repulsion \cite{Liu-cro-327}.
 Recent experimental and theoretical studies have given new perspectives about the nature of CRO below T$_{S}$, reaching a better agreement between theory and experiments.
 It was revealed that CRO does not have a real insulator phase since it was evidenced a pseudogap behavior around $\Gamma$ point and several bands crossing the Fermi level \cite{markovic2020electronically,horio2021electronic}.
-Despite this advance, the understanding of the mechanism that causes the phase transitions around T$_{S}$ is still controversial: on the one hand, it is proposed a Lifshitz-like transition at T$_{s}$ together with a new structural phase transition at T $ \approx$ 30K as a result of the RuO$_{6}$ octahedral distortions and hybridization changes induced by the enhancement of the Coulomb interactions upon cooling \cite{danilo}.
-On the other hand, it is suggested that the phase transition at T$_{s}$ arises due to an electronic energy gain from the pseudogap opening at the Fermi level.
-The hybridization was shown to come from a Rashba-type SOC term which develops due to an antipolar distortion in the crystal structure \cite{markovic2020electronically}.
-Currently, from a theoretical point of view, the role of fundamental interactions such as Coulomb and spin-orbit coupling considering GGA\cite{Liu-cro-327,danilo} and PS\cite{danilo} approximations.
+Despite this advance, understanding the mechanism that causes the phase transitions around T$_{S}$ is still controversial.
+On the one hand, it is proposed a Lifshitz-like transition at T$_{s}$ together with a new structural transition at T $ \approx$ 30 K as a result of the RuO$_{6}$ octahedral distortions and hybridization changes induced by the enhancement of the Coulomb interactions upon cooling \cite{danilo}.
+On the other hand, it is suggested that the phase transition at T$_{s}$ arises due to the thermal population reduction, opening a gap at the Fermi level.
+These hybridization changes induce an electronic energy gain favoring the spin reorientation through Rashba-type spin-orbit coupling, accompanied by structural changes simultaneously \cite{markovic2020electronically}.
+Previous theoretical works have discussed the role of fundamental interactions such as Coulomb and spin-orbit coupling considering GGA\cite{Liu-cro-327,danilo} and PS\cite{danilo} approximations.
 However, in this work, we aim to gain insight into the interplay among several degrees of freedom, such as magnetism, SOC, Hubbard-U repulsion, and structural degrees of freedom, considering the role of the exchange-correlation (LDA and PS) in the electronic and structural properties of CRO.\\